Patricia

 The Atkins diet is one of the most popular diets today because it allows you to eat what you want without feeling guilty about eating too much or depriving yourself of your favorite foods.

-The Atkins Diet is a low-carbohydrate diet that may encourage eating as many high fat foods as desired.
+There has been wide spread confusion about how does the Atkins diet work.
+The simple answer is that the Atkins Diet is a low-carbohydrate diet that may encourage eating as many high fat foods as desired.
+Keep reading as we dig a little deeper into how it all works.

 The Atkins Diet